piam/bjc-course/curriculum/06-zombies/01-zombies.md

 * Go back to your original spreedsheet and sort InfectionDate A-->Z (by sheet)

-* Now lets just pick the earliest PatientID's who where addmited on the 28th and 29th
+* Now lets just pick the earliest PatientID's who where addmited on the ??th and ??th

+**Note: we do a lot of dta cleaning and none of it will matter if they just jump to this step.
+We have to add 1 person to this date range for each type of data clean we do (location out of bounds, age>125, infection date too early)

 **(By the end of the lab, they should have a group of people who they suspect patient zero is.
 We need those PIDs for next week)**